Self Employed Carpenter

 "It sounds good," I said.

 "Great!" he said, "You get weekly draws based on the percentage of work you have completed.
-I also recommend that you find a helper so that you can keep up with the pace of construction."
+I also recommend that you hire a helper so that you can keep up with the pace of construction."

 "Do you deliver materials for subcontractors?"
 I asked, trying to yell over the SkyTrak's diesel engine.